robjhyndman/ctv-TimeSeries/README.md

 **Parallel computing: Grid computing**

 -   The multiR package by Grose was presented at useR!
 2008 but has not been released.
 It may offer a snow-style framework on a grid computing platform.
--   The [biocep-distrib](http://R-Forge.R-project.org/projects/biocep-distrib/) project by Chine offers a Java-based framework for local, Grid, or Cloud computing.
+-   The [<span class="Rforge">biocep-distrib</span>](http://R-Forge.R-project.org/projects/biocep-distrib/) project by Chine offers a Java-based framework for local, Grid, or Cloud computing.
 It is under active development.

 **Parallel computing: Hadoop**